Deep-Learning-with-Jax/day_01_exercise_intro/README.md

   git clone <ssh-link>
   ```
   in the terminal and substitute the `<ssh-link>` with the link you just copied.
 After pressing `Enter` your repository will be downloaded into your current working directory.
-- Navigate into the downloaded directory by typing `cd exercise_intro-yourname`.
+- Navigate into the downloaded directory via the `cd` command.
 Use `ls` to list the contents of the folder you are currently working in.
-If Visual Studio Code is installed correctly you can open it from the terminal by typing `code .`.
+If Visual Studio Code is installed correctly, you can open it from the terminal by typing `code .`.

 In Vscode, you can now open a rendered version of this readme.
 Right-click the file and select `Open Preview`.

-### Task 2: Downloading and installing Miniconda.
+### Task 2: Downloading and installing Conda.
-To develop and execute our python code, we use a python container software called miniconda.
-Using miniconda you can create an `environment` which holds python and all the required software to run the given scripts.
+To develop and execute our Python code, we use a Python container software called Conda.
+Using `Conda` you can create an `environment` which holds Python and all the required software to run the given scripts.
-- Navigate to https://docs.conda.io/en/latest/miniconda.html in your favourite browser.
+- Navigate to [https://conda-forge.org/](https://conda-forge.org/download/) in your favourite browser.
 The HRZ-Pool computers run Ubuntu Linux.
 Download the `Miniconda3 Linux 64-bit` file.

 - Open the terminal on your machine by pressing `Ctrl+Alt+T`.
 Navigate into the Downloads folder by typing `cd Downloads`.
-Before running the installer, set the executable bit by typing `chmod +x Miniconda3-latest-Linux-x86_64.sh`.
-Install Miniconda via `./Miniconda3-latest-Linux-x86_64.sh`.
+Before running the installer, set the executable bit by typing `chmod +x Miniforge3-Linux-x86_64.sh`.
+Install Conda via `./Miniforge3-Linux-x86_64.sh`.
-- Finally, execute this command `source ~/.bashrc`.
+- Close your terminal and open it again.
 Check if you can see the `(base)` environment name on the left-hand side of your command line.
-This means that (mini)conda is installed correctly.
+This means that conda is installed correctly

 ### Task 3: Setting up Vscode for Python development